 Throughout two decades of operation, the minority-owned and operated firm has also sharpened its focus on green building, primarily through the utilization of cost-efficient and energy-saving design.
 These methods have become increasingly instrumental to its work throughout the Mid-South and in environmentally-conscious Southern California (where it expanded operations in 2014).

 In the decades to come, Robi4 will increase its focus on historic preservation while remaining committed to providing architecture, design, and project management services that turn clients’ visions into dependable structures that serve them indefinitely.
-From 2020 on, it looks forward to design and consultant work that builds on its philosophy of sustainability and endurance, especially within the shifting paradigms of the 21st Century.
+It looks forward to design and consultant work that builds on its philosophy of sustainability and endurance, especially within the shifting paradigms of the 21st Century.